sgladkoff/goldpan/docs/perfectionist.md

 You can enter the **Work Area** of a particular task by clicking its name in the list of tasks.

 If you don't need the entire file reviewed, you can have a randomized sample created for reviewing.
 Its size can be set using the **Sample size** field above the table.
-After entering the desired sample size, click the **Resample randomly** button, and **Perfectionist** will generate a randomized collection of line pairs from the file, close in total wordcount to the **Sample size** value you have set.
+After entering the desired sample size, click the **Resample randomly** button, and **Perfectionist** will generate a randomized collection of translation units from the file, close in total wordcount to the **Sample size** value you have set.

 ![perf5](perfN5.png)